 Make a list of the people in your family you can interview.

-If a family member has passed on, include in your list those who knew your ancestor, then search out their descendants to interview.
+If a family member has passed on, include in your list those who knew your ancestor.
+Then you seek out their descendants to interview.

 Record the conversation on a digital recorder or download a recording app to preserve your conversations.